Content: Behavior Based Coaching, Change, behavioral change

 • Organizational skills– e.g. a need to develop a more strategic approach to organizational policy

 By positively changing an individual's behavior at any one of the above levels the organization as a whole will benefit as the individual increases his or her effectiveness.
+See also: Mental Skills Coaching for Sports and other professions >

-Behaviors are learned and can be "unlearned"- Behavior is not a person's innate Personality:
+s are learned and can be "unlearned"- Behavior is not a person's innate Personality:

--The temptation to attribute the cause of performance problems solely to personal style
+The temptation to attribute the cause of performance problems solely to personal style and individual motivation issues.

 It is vital that today's leaders/managers understand the difference between trying to change someone’s personality and trying to change someone’s behavior.
 Unfortunately, most managers make no distinction.
 Leaders/managers typically believe that the root cause of most employees’ performance problems is related to who they are (their personality) rather than what they do (their behavior.)
 They often communicate a belief -often indirectly and unintentionally -that performance problems are related to personality issues.
 A